sparckles/Robyn/docs/README.md

 Robyn is an async Python backend server with a runtime written in Rust, btw.

-Check out the talk at **PyCon Sweden 2021** about [Robyn: An async python web framework with a Rust runtime](https://www.youtube.com/watch?v=DK9teAs72Do)

 ## 📦 Installation

 You can simply use Pip for installation.